Skip to Content

 Another option is the Maui Circle-Island Helicopter Tour, which focuses solely on Maui.
 You’ll get to see Haleakala Crater, Iao Valley, and even Hana!
 Children under 2 are also free.

-I’ve never done a helicopter tour (I’m slowly building the courage) but it’s a question I get asked, which is why I included it on this list.
+I’ve never done a helicopter tour (I’m slowly building the courage), but I get asked about it, which is why I included it on this list.

 MAUI ATLANTIS SUBMARINE ADVENTURE